 There are four major components of Whitaker Center for Science & the Arts’ Expedition Chesapeake:

 A sweeping Large Format film is the anchor of Expedition Chesapeake.
 This is the first large format film to focus on the Chesapeake Bay watershed and it is the first film to be developed by Whitaker Center.
-Filming began in 2010 and will continue through 2014.
+Filming will begin in 2017.

 Expedition Chesapeake is both an entertainment and educational experience.
 Whitaker Center has partnered with The Pennsylvania State University and the PA Department of Education to develop a series of interactive modules that will excite young people to become more active stewards of this natural resource.
 The goal is to deliver a 21st century environmental education experience.